mycroft/eth-generator/README.ethereum.md

 "0x76e669fd985997bcf7d31c4ae639be2081f428ea"
 ```

-We can now send our money (don't forget to mine again)
+We can now send our money (don't forget to unlock the account using password (mine: ''), and to mine at least one block again):

 ```js
 > web3.personal.unlockAccount(sender, '', 15000);